The Latest Medical Device Regulation & It’s Impact on Medical Device Labeling:

-The latest standard to shake the medical device industry is the EU’s Medical Device Regulation, or more simply known as MDR.
-The MDR regulatory standards improve upon previous directives in the EU while creating a similar standard to the FDA’s Unique Device Identifier (UDI) regulation within the European marketplace.
+The latest standard to shake the medical device industry is the EU Medical Device Regulation, or more simply known as MDR.
+The EU MDR regulatory standards improve upon previous directives while creating a similar standard to the FDA’s Unique Device Identifier (UDI) regulation within the European marketplace.

 MDR updates a variety of classifications and definitions to create a more comprehensive product list, ultimately including the FULL portfolio of medical device options.
 All product categories termed “medical device” will now be regulated under the full, binding standard, including implementation of UDI track and trace (serial numbers, lot numbers and the like) programs.

-Compliance Timeline EXTENDED to May 26, 2021 due to COVID-19: MDR was first published in 2017.
-The initial compliance date was set for May 2020, but with the worldwide pandemic, Parliament voted to delay implementation in an effort to avoid any further stress to the medical device supply chain. * We will continue to monitor as the new date in May of this year approaches. *
+MDR compliance was first published in 2017.
+The initial date was set for May 2020, but with the worldwide pandemic, Parliament voted to delay implementation to May 26, 2021, in an effort to avoid any further stress to the medical device supply chain. * We will continue to monitor as the new date of this year approaches. *

-In just four months, we are fast approaching the updated compliance date when manufacturers are asked to apply the regulations to their labeling processes.
+In just four months, we are fast approaching the updated compliance date when manufacturers are asked to apply these regulations to their medical device labeling processes.
 Full adoption, post sell-off period, is planned for May 2025.